How to Disable Exchange Cache Mode in Outlook? Get to Know

 Step# 4

 A list of all the email accounts created will appear in a dialog box.
-Select the account that needs to be associated with the other account.
+Select the account that you want to associate with the other account.
 Now, click Change.

 Step# 5